What is Inland Towing?

 A tug boat moving a vessel from one location to another in “Inland Waterways” performs “Inland Towing.”

 The category of “vessel” consists of barges, ships, boats, yachts or any other craft which floats in the water.

 “Inland Waterways” are bodies of water which are not exposed to offshore sea and weather conditions because they are considered “sheltered.”

 “Sheltered” bodies of water are rivers, lakes, bays, canals, or sounds.

 The Intracoastal Waterway

-The “Intracoastal Waterway“ (or ICWW) acts as one of the major Inland Waterways of the United States because towing vessels frequently use it to move vessels, cargo, and equipment along the Atlantic and Gulf coasts.
+The “Intracoastal Waterway“ (or ICWW) acts as one of the major Inland Waterways of the United States because towing vessels (tug boats) frequently use it to move vessels, cargo, and equipment along the Atlantic and Gulf coasts.
 Approximately 3,000-miles long, the ICWW runs from Massachusetts to Florida.
 It then goes east/west along the Gulf coast all the way to Brownsville, TX.
 Federally maintained, the ICWW provides a safe, navigable inland path for vessels with little exposure to offshore seas.
 The Intracoastal Waterway has ultimate importance to intrastate commerce because it provides a significant amount of accessibility for inland towing companies.